Patient education: Croup in infants and children (Beyond the Basics)

 The term croup is used to describe a variety of respiratory illnesses in children.
-It mostly occurs in infants and young children between six months and three years of age, and is rarely seen in children older than six years.
-It is most commonly seen in the fall and early winter months.
-It is slightly more common in boys compared to girls.
+It mostly occurs in infants and young children between six months and three years of age, and is less commonly seen in children older than six years.
+It is usually seen in the fall and early winter months.
+It is slightly more common in boys compared with girls.

 The most common cause of croup is a viral infection (such as parainfluenza or influenza) that leads to swelling of the larynx (voice box) and trachea (windpipe).
 However, infection with these viruses is common and most children with these infections do not develop croup.

 The viruses infect the nose and throat initially, and then spread along the upper respiratory tract (back of the throat) to the larynx and trachea (windpipe) (figure 1).
-As the infection progresses, the top part of the trachea becomes swollen, which narrows the space available for air to enter the lungs.
+As the infection progresses, the bottom part of the larynx and top part of the trachea become swollen, which narrows the space available for air to enter the lungs (figure 2).
 This leads to the symptoms of croup.
 (See 'Croup symptoms' below.)

 Bacterial infection of the same areas can occur during the viral infection, but this does not happen very often.
 Bacterial coinfection is usually more severe and requires a different treatment than a viral infection.

 Most children develop a fever, which may range from mild (100.4ºF or 38ºC) to very high (104ºF or 40.5ºC).
-The fever itself does not cause them harm (see "Patient information: Fever in children (The Basics)").
-The information in the Table describes how to take a child's temperature (table 1).
+The fever itself does not cause them harm (see "Patient education: Fever in children (The Basics)").
+The information in the table describes how to take a child's temperature (table 1).

 Other symptoms such as rash, eye redness (called conjunctivitis), and swollen lymph nodes may develop, depending upon the virus causing the illness.
 Dehydration can occur if the child is not able to drink enough fluids.